#StartupsEverywhere Profile: Tarik Sultan, Founder and Managing Partner of Sultan Ventures, Honolulu, HI

 Sultan Ventures brands itself as a Startup Catalyst™, as it is involved in all things startup in Hawaii.
 This means we work with founders, investors, as well as state and private entities to build amazing talent and companies.
 We manage roughly $10 million of funding, largely focused on UH-affiliated innovations through the UPSIDE Fund, a seed-stage fund investing in UH intellectual property (IP), and XLR8UH, a public-private partnership between UH and Sultan Ventures investing in UH talent (i.e. students, faculty and alumni) and IP.

 In addition to investments, Sultan Ventures also participates heavily in education and talent development in the community.
 We offer startup-focused workshops, sponsor events, judge competitions and mentor startup founders (we’ve been involved in every Startup Weekend in Hawaii).
 We have an amazingly talented team with startup experience and a deep passion for supporting entrepreneurs and startups.
-We are strong proponents of inclusion in the startup and venture capital sectors, pledging access to capital, hosting the SBA’s InnovateHER competition, promoting more women innovators in the entrepreneurial and STEM sectors, etc. Finally, we helped launch the Startup Paradise initiative (Hawaii’s version of Silicon Valley) along with the State of Hawaii and other startup-focused entities, launching the first Startup Paradise Demo Day, which featured startups from Blue Startups and Energy Excelerator.
+We are strong proponents of inclusion in the startup and venture capital sectors, pledging access to capital, hosting the SBA’s InnovateHER competition, promoting more women innovators in the entrepreneurial and STEM sectors, etc. Finally, we helped launch the Startup Paradise initiative (Hawaii’s version of Silicon Valley) along with the State of Hawaii and other startup-focused entities, launching the first Startup Paradise Demo Day, which featured startups from Blue Startups and Elemental Excelerator.

 What’s the most exciting thing that has happened in Honolulu in the past year?